-The batteries of mobile phones are manufactured from lithium-ion electrolytes and they are meant to last for about 3 years which makes them far better than the older Nickel based mobile phone batteries.
+The batteries of mobile phones are manufactured from lithium-ion electrolytes, and they are meant to last for about 3 years, which makes them far better than the older Nickel-based mobile phone batteries in terms of lifespan.

-The battery life of a phone is limited and it can be defined as the duration a fully charged phone battery lasts before it is fully discharged to 0%.
-Battery life is a measure of battery performance and longevity which can be quantified in several ways such as; the runtime on a full charge or as; the number of charge cycles until the end of useful life.
-Batteries are always designed to meet up to the energy consumption of the phones.
+The battery life of a phone is limited, as we all are painfully aware; and it can be defined as the duration of which a fully charged phone battery will last before it is fully discharged to 0%.
+Battery life is a measure of battery performance and longevity, which can be quantified in several ways: the smartphone’s runtime on a full charge or the number of charge cycles until the end of its useful life.
+Normally, batteries are designed to meet up to the energy consumption of the phones.

-Before we get to the main question “How often should I charge my phone to prolong the battery?” let’s get to know more about how phone battery works.
+Before we get to the main question “How often should I charge my phone to prolong battery life?” let’s get to know more about how phone battery works.

 How does Phone battery work?

-A lithium-ion battery is the most common phone battery type and they are a type of rechargeable battery in which the lithium ions in the electrolyte undergo both forward and reserve reactions as they move from the negative electrode to the positive electrode during discharge and back when charging.
-The charging procedures for Li-ion phone batteries is always in three stages;
+These days, the most commonly used battery is the lithium-ion (or Li-ion)—a type of rechargeable battery in which the lithium ions in its electrolyte undergo both forward and reverse reactions.
+During discharge, the ions will move from the negative electrode toward the positive electrode, and vice versa when the battery is charging.
+The charging procedure for Li-ion phone batteries is always in three stages:

-- Constant Current Phase: At this phase, the charger applies a constant current to the battery at a steadily increasing voltage until the voltage limit per cell is reached.
+- Constant Current Stage (~0%-80%): At this stage, the charger applies a constant current to the battery at a steadily increasing voltage until the voltage limit per cell is reached.